 Shannon, known for keeping a low profile on his business affairs and transactions, also quietly took in a dozen staff from Tatts Group’s Ubet business and several ex-Ladbrokes employees.

-Should his venture in the online lottery becomes successful, Shannon reportedly plans to expand into the UK in the first half of 2018 and other countries afterwards.
+Should his venture becomes successful, Shannon reportedly plans to expand into the UK in the first half of 2018 and other countries afterwards.